DavidAce/h5pp/README.md

 The difficult part is linking to HDF5 libraries and its dependencies.
 When installing `h5pp` this is handled with a helper function defined in `cmake/FindPackageHDF5.cmake` which finds HDF5 installed somewhere on your system (e.g. installed via `conda`,`apt`, `Easybuild`,etc) and defines a CMake target `hdf5::hdf5` with everything you need to link correctly.
 You can use it too!
-If you copy `cmake/FindPackageHDF5.cmake` to your project, find HDF5 by including it and using the function:
+If you copy `cmake/FindPackageHDF5.cmake` to your project, find HDF5 by including it and use the function:

 ```cmake
     include(FindPackageHDF5.cmake)